rrustagi9/rrustagi9.github.io/index.md

 ## Welcome to my profile ![photo_2020-01-03_01-00-12](https://user-images.githubusercontent.com/63203344/173253814-61e4fd08-603f-4fd8-9389-0949ce668b0d.jpg)

-I am a Data Scientist currently working at Koo App India in the Engineering team .
+I am Rahul Rustagi, a data Scientist currently working at Koo App India in the Engineering team .
 Most of my projects and training have been centered around the concept of Data Engineering and Data Science.
 Not only do I have experience in building and optimization of machine learning and deep learning models ,I also have experience in their front end development (using Flask, Django and streamlit) and cloud deployment on services like Azure ,GCP and AWS

 ### Experience